James Hinchcliffe: Complete Bathurst 1000 results

-Complete WeatherTech SportsCar Championship
+Complete IMSA SportsCar Championship

 In media

 On August 30, 2016, he appeared on an episode of Celebrity Family Feud featuring IndyCar drivers competing against swimsuit models.
 Hinchcliffe is a partner with production company Frost Marks Films out of Toronto.
 He maintained his podcast The Mayor on Air with James Hinchcliffe from 2015 through 2017, typically interviewing drivers from the IndyCar Series.
 He and fellow IndyCar driver Alexander Rossi host a podcast together called Off Track with Hinch and Rossi.